 Look no further than Vernon Jordan to understand why disrupting the status quo is so important.
 The New York Times reminds us that “When Vernon Jordan, the civil rights leader, investment banker, lawyer and political power broker, joined the boards of Xerox and American Express, both of those companies named black chief executives.”

-This might feel like a small win, but considering there are only four Black CEOs out of the 500 biggest US companies (yes, less than 1%), you can see how these wins can compound over time.
+This might feel like a small win, but consider what being Black in corporate America means: There are only four Black CEOs out of the 500 biggest US companies (yes, less than 1%), so it’s clear how these wins can compound over time.

 One way large companies have tried to ameliorate their lack of diversity is to bring in people of color to fill newly created “diversity and inclusion” positions.
 This is a nice gesture, but often these executives are the only people of color or women on the executive team.